|

 -ase Denotes a colloid enzyme (amylase).

--asthenia [from Greek asthenes weak] Weakness (thrombasthenia).
+-asthenia [Greek asthenes weak] Weakness (thrombasthenia).

 -ata [Greek plural ending] Used to indicate the plural of numerous scientific names and words of Greek origin ending in -a (e.g., sing carcinoma, pl carcinomata; sing chromonema, pl chromonemata).